cgrand/packed-printer/README.md

 Complexity is `O(n * w^3)` where n is the length (in spans) of the data to layout and w is the desired width.

 The `w^3` may be frightening but it's just an upper bound: dynamic programming is used, giving a cache size of `O(n * w^3)` but in practice this cache is very sparsely populated.
+Binding `core/*print-stats*` to true causes the actual value for `w^3` to be printed out.

+### Minimum raggedness

+The usual algorithm found for minimum raggedness is `O(n^2)` and uses dynamic programming.

+However if you are laying out things on a grid whose number of columns is low then `O(n*w)` is possible.
+The key insight is that the cost of a layout depends only of the position in the list of words/spans to layout and the position in the current line -- hence the `n*w`.

+### Adaptation for data

+To layout data, two parameters are added: current indentation and next line indentation.
+Both are bounded by `w`.
+Well, they are bounded by `w` only when `:strict true`.

+In relaxed mode, how far in the margin can things be printed is bounded in practice by the cost function.
+Making the cost function more punitive (increasing strictness) will result in less margin prints.

 ## License